-Measured by equity prices, the funding advantage of SIBs was lower, on average, after the implementation of reforms than before, but not significantly different from the precrisis period.
-An alternative approach is to estimate funding cost advantages using equity prices using the factor pricing approach described in Box 1.
+Measured by equity prices, the funding advantage of SIBs was lower, on average, after the implementation of reforms than before, but not significantly different from the pre-crisis period.
+An alternative approach is to estimate funding cost advantages using the factor pricing approach described in Box 1, based on equity prices.
 The evolution of funding advantage varies across jurisdictions.
 G-SIBs' funding advantages declined on average in the post-reform period in Europe and the US, but not in other regions.
 Moreover, the funding advantage of SIBs declined more in those jurisdictions judged by credit rating agencies to have "effective" or "operational" resolution regimes.